kyng-cytro/over-tune/GUIDE.md

 **Does Over Tune store data?**
 Not really.
 Outside of fonts (pulled from Google Fonts — yeah, I should probably bundle those 😅), Over Tune doesn't reach out to the internet in any way.
-In the future I _might_ add optional storage for preferred devices, but nothing right now.
+Over Tune does store your preferred device ID, but it's right in your browser's local storage.

 ---